tiya444/Ancestry-admixture-analysis/README.md

 ## Overview

-A population-genetics analysis based on a computational biology practical completed at Cornell University.
+ *Computational biology project completed as part of coursework at Cornell University.*

 The project investigates whether allele-frequency variation in an admixed population can be approximated as a mixture of CEU and YRI reference populations.